 |Name of the Exam

 - GMAT Reading Comprehension Format

 - Different Types of Questions in GMAT Reading Comprehension

-- Tips and Tricks for GMAT Reading Comprehension
+- Tips and Tricks to Prepare for GMAT Reading Comprehension

 - GMAT Reading Comprehension Sample Passage

 Since November 2023, there have been a few changes implemented in the traditional exam pattern of the GMAT.
 That being said, the overall duration of the GMAT is now reduced to 2 Hours and 15 Minutes.
 Due to the shorter duration of the exam, test-takers will now get a more convenient and efficient experience.
 The GMAT Focus Edition Test only has three sections, i.e., Quantitative Reasoning, Verbal Reasoning and Data insights.
 The new GMAT does not have integrated reasoning, sentence correction and geometry.
 Test-takers can expect around 64 questions in the new GMAT exam.
 The total scoring range of the GMAT has changed to 205-805.
 Refer to the table given below to get an overview of the section wise format of the GMAT 2023 exam.